What is Online Reputation Management?

 Step 3: Get on Social Networks:

-Search engines tend to rank social media profiles like Facebook, Twitter, LinkedIn and Google+ high, and for good reason: They require some sort of authentication to create, so search engines view them as more credible.
+Search engines tend to rank social media profiles like Facebook, Twitter, and LinkedIn high, and for good reason: They require some sort of authentication to create, so search engines view them as more credible.
 Also important, they are constantly updating, making them extremely relevant due to their "timely" content (which we covered in SEO basics).
 In short, if you're trying to show up higher in Google, creating professional social media profiles is essential.
 (We'll go more in depth about the best profiles to use and how to structure them in Part 4: Advanced Tactics).

 Step 4: Full Out Your Profiles: